suryateja010/openshift-may-2024/Day1/README.md

 - but containers get an IP Address
 - container has their own file system ( files & folders )
 - container has their own network stack with software defined network card
+- light-weight virtualization
+  - reason being, containers shares the hardwares on the underlying host operating systems
+  - containers also shares the host-os Kernel
+  - containers doesn't have their own kernel
 ## Virtualization vs Containerization